javiercanadillas/software-delivery-workshop/labs/understanding-skaffold/README.md

 skaffold deploy --profile staging --build-artifacts artifacts.json --tail
 ```

-Once deployment is complete you should see output from three pods similar to the following:
+Once deployment is complete you should see output from two pods (as that is what the deployment overlay applied by Kustomize says) similar to the following:

 ```
 [skaffold-kustomize] Hello world from pod skaffold-kustomize-staging-xxxxxxxxxx-xxxxx!